rafalrolkiewicz/cv-mouse-control/README.md

-# Moving Mouse by Tracking Hand
+# Moving Mouse using computer vision and tracking hand

 This program uses computer vision and hand tracking to control the mouse cursor's movement based on hand gestures.